scriptituk/xfade-easing/README.md

 The following plots show empirical processing times for a 3-second transition of 3-plane frames (rgb24) through a null muxer in SD (720x480) and HD (1280x720) sizes on an otherwise idle Intel 2018 Mac, taking the minimum times of several runs.

+> [!NOTE]
-This an *old machine* now, so below each plot are tables of estimated times for later PCs.
+> this an *old machine* now, so below each plot is a table with estimated times for later PCs

-Based on benchmark scores ([Geekbench Mac Benchmark Chart](https://browser.geekbench.com/mac-benchmarks)) these times are representative of 2017-2020 Intel Macs, but scale them as follows:
+Based on benchmark scores ([Geekbench Mac Benchmark Chart](https://browser.geekbench.com/mac-benchmarks)) these times need scaling as follows:

 - multiply by the target pixel ratio, e.g. HD takes 2.7 times longer than SD: $1280 \times 720 \over 720 \times 480$
 - for greyscale (single plane), subtract two thirds
 - for an alpha plane, add a third
-- M4 Macs are around 2.7 times faster, M3 Macs 2 times faster, M1-M2 Macs 1.5 times faster
+- 2025– M4 Macs ~ 2.7 times faster
+- 2023–5 M3 Macs ~ 2.2 times faster
+- 2020–3 M1-M2 Macs ~ 1.8 times faster
+- 2017–20 Intel Macs ~ representative timings shown here
-- 2013-16 Macs are half as fast
+- 2013–16 Intel Macs ~ half as fast
 - times may be affected by GL transition arguments and pixel format

 Mac model performance varies enormously so timing vintage Macs is very approximate.